Intermediate Jacobians and linearizability: Equivariant intermediate Jacobian torsors and obstructions

 is a translation of an isomorphism and the translation preserves the direct sum structure, we see that

 as $G$-varieties.
 When the center of $\psi$ is $0$-dimensional, the proof is similar, and we omit it. \end{proof}

 The intermediate Jacobian torsor formalism yields new obstructions to equivariant birationality of nonlinearizable actions on rationally connected threefolds, and is a new tool to distinguish finite subgroups of the Cremona group $\Cr_3(\bC)$, up to conjugation in this group.
-As an application of Theorem~\ref{theorem:IJTobstructions}, we obtain:
+Before stating the main theorem, let us introduce one terminology: \begin{definition} Let $X$ be a smooth projective rationally connected threefold with a regular $G$-action.
+We say that {\em the equivariant {\rm IJT}-obstruction} vanishes for $X$ if there exists a smooth projective (possibly disconnected) curve $C$ with a regular $G$-action such that for any $\gamma \in \NS^2(X)^G$, one has a $G$-equivariant isomorphism of $G$-varieties